 Planning a Europe bucket list can be both exciting and overwhelming.
-There are 44 countries in Europe, which means there is quite a bit to do.
+There are 44 countries in Europe, which means there is quite a bit to do and a lot to add to your travel bucket list.

 However, a lot of things continuously pop up among the Europe bucket list crowd that seem to be pretty standard, like seeing a sunset in Santorini.
 Social media can really be driving these bucket list items we see online and show us the things we want to experience for ourselves.